jrrera/InspireTab/README.md

  * Allow you a free pass into that website if it's actually productive, or you're on break.
  * Supports custom images to display in the background -- this adds additional inspiration to be productive.

 At the moment, you cannot customize the images and websites from the UI.
 It's hardcoded.

-Customization UI coming soon!
+Customization coming soon!